DSIC: Dynamic Sample-Individualized Connector for Multi-Scale Object Detection: Experiments

 Our experiments are implemented on MS-COCO 2017 which is a challenging and credible dataset containing 80 object categories.
 It consists of 115k images for training ($train2017$), 5k images for validation ($val2017$) and 20k test-dev images($testdev$).
-The training process is performed on $train2017$, and conduct ablation experiments and final results on $val2017$ and $testdev$ respectively.
-The performance is evaluated by standard COCO-style Average Precision (AP) metrics with different IoU thresholds.
+The training process is performed on $train2017$, and ablation experiments and final results are evaluated on $val2017$ and $testdev$, respectively.
+The performance is evaluated by standard COCO-style Average Precision (AP) metrics.
+In order to ensure the fairness of the experiment comparisons, we implement our method and re-implement baseline methods based on PyTorch\cite{paszke2017automatic} and mmdetection\cite{chen2019mmdetection}.